MSDEVMTL/GlobalAzureBootcamp2018/Step5/README.md

 Azure Security Center monitors the security of machines, networks, storage and data services.
 At present it is doing a continuous assessment of the artifacts that we have added previously.
 It will aid in in discovering actionable recommendations for our Virtual Machine which we have procured.
 Virtual Machines in the cloud can be used to develop, host, run custom software.
 They however need to be secured and oversight via Azure Security Center is just the thing!

 In order to secure the Virtual Machine, we will use Azure Security to oversee a few security related elements:

--Manage endpoint protection issues with Azure Security Center -Secure the Virtual Machine with Network Storage Groups (NSG) -Enable JIT for remote desktop
+* Manage endpoint protection issues with Azure Security Center
+* Secure the Virtual Machine with Network Storage Groups (NSG)
+* Enable JIT for remote desktop

 # Let's configure!